chrisquince/Ebame6/STRONG.md

 ![Bin_2 COG0060](Figures/Bin_2_COG0060.png)

 We might estimate this contains three strains, can we confirm that.
-We will only run three of the larger COGs.
-We will do this in a new directory:
+We will do a trial run of BayesPaths to test this, in a new directory:

 ```
 cd ~/data/mydatalocal/Projects/STRONG_AD/Results